How to have a happier toddler when you leave the house.

 Separation anxiety is very common among young children and is typically at its peak between 18 and 24 months of age.
 When it is severe, a child's distress at his parent's departure can lead to missing critical appointments and can make parents feel angry and guilty.
-If you can relate to this experience I'm sure you've dreamed for something that could potentially substitute for you-typically Mommy-- and create the feeling of Mommy without you actually being there.
+If you can relate to this experience, I'm sure you've longed for something that could potentially substitute for you — typically Mommy — and create the feeling of Mommy without you actually being there.

 Sullivan, R.M. & Toubas, P. (1998).
 Clinical usefulness of maternal odor in newborns: soothing and feeding preparatory responses.
 Biology of the Neonate, 74, 402-408.